This page contains affiliate links. We may earn a small commission if you make a purchase, at no extra cost to you.

 Day 2 Prague Itinerary Map

-On the free map below, we saved all places of interest, the walking route, restaurants and cafes we recommend to check out on your second day of your Prague itinerary.
+On the free map below, we saved all places of interest, the walking route, restaurants and cafes we recommend checking out on the second day of your Prague itinerary.

 👟 It’s the actual route we have walked ourselves, expect to hit 20,000 steps!